tlawson49/Khan-Academy/README.md

 #### Challenge Patches:

 Challenge Patches are special awards for completing topic challenges.

+- Master of Algebra - Complete the Algebra challenge

 - Super Knowledge Games - Complete 200 excercises and/or 200 videos completed (any combination of the two that add up to 200)